 CSEL’s Annual Lecture

 CSEL are delighted to announce that Professor Gísli Gudjónsson will be our special guest at our 2020 Annual Lecture.
-Gísli will be delivering a lecture titled “The battle for justice in cases of false confession: an international perspective” on 10 March 2020.
+Gísli will be delivering a lecture titled “The battle for justice in cases of false confession: an international perspective”.
 More information can be found here.